-The purpose of this manual is to provide safe and proper operating procedures for anyone utilizing the benefits of this machine.
+The purpose of this manual is to provide safe and proper operating procedures for anyone utilizing this machine.

 Because we at ReechCraft, Inc. are always working to improve our products, processes and procedures, we reserve the right to make changes without prior notice.
-Please contact us at ReechCraft for updated information.
+Please contact ReechCraft for updated information.